SuperWes/FrankSpaceJam/README.md

   * Notice that the full source for these steps is on GitHub

 * Make your next test
-  * Navigate to Frank/features
-  * Add the following to the 'spacejam.feature' file
+  * Add the following to the 'Frank/features/spacejam.feature' file
 ````
 @wip
 Scenario: As a user I want to be able to add spaces between every letter of a word
 Given I launch the app
-When I type “XXXXX” into the “Spaceable Word” text field
+When I type "Cool Stuff" into the "Spaceable Word" text field
-Then I should see “X X X X X” in the "Spaceable Word" text field
+Then I should see "C o o l   S t u f f"
 ````

 * Run it and watch it fail